 Any rest periods designated as non-meal or non-lunch periods – typically referred to as “breaks” – are paid rest periods.
 These are usually breaks lasting less than twenty minutes.
 Employers may place limitations on what you can do during non-meal periods to a reasonable extent.
 If you abuse the employer’s break policy and take extended breaks the employer may be able to revoke pay for this period, depending upon where you were and what you did during the break.
 At a minimum the employer is well within its right to invoke disciplinary action for violating company policy.

 Any rest periods designated as meal or lunch periods – periods of thirty minutes or more – can be unpaid.
 To be unpaid time the employee must be completely relieved of any work-related responsibilities.
 This is where a lot of employers obtain free work from their employees.
 If you are on a lunch but still working then you must receive pay for that time.
 It is also attributable to the hours calculated for overtime pay.
 This includes answering emails or phone calls, reading work documents, watching training videos, listening in on conference calls and anything else you might do.

-Schedule a consultation with Fort Worth and Dallas employment lawyer Adam Kielich
+Schedule a consultation with a Fort Worth and Dallas employment lawyer

 If you perform services for the benefit of your employer during lunch you must receive pay.
 The employer may discipline you for violating policy by working on your lunch but wages.
 If your employer violates your rights by unlawfully denying you breaks or lunches then you need to contact an employment lawyer in Fort Worth or Dallas ASAP.
-Adam Kielich is an unpaid wage and overtime pay lawyer in Bedford, Texas.
-Visit the contact page for contact information or fill out the contact form below.
-Not ready to schedule a consultation?
 Visit the unpaid wage and overtime pay page to learn more about your rights to your pay and how an employment attorney can protect your rights.